Maple Leaf Foods: Meat alternatives

 In April 2019, the company announced their intent to expand products that are alternatives to meat.
 The plan included the purchase of a 230,000-sq.-ft.processing plant in Shelbyville, Indiana.
 When completed in late 2020, this facility would become the largest of its kind in North America, according to the company.
 Maple Leaf was already marketing meatless products such as burgers and sausages under its LightLife brand, designed to closely resemble meat in appearance and flavour.
 Plant-based products were being manufactured at its Greenleaf Foods SPC plant-based division in Chicago, at a LightLife plant in Massachusetts and at Field Roast's in Seattle.
 The location of the new plant was logical because "more than 95 per cent of the LightLife and Field Roast business is in the United States today", according to the company.
 Maple Leaf announced, in January 2021, that it would instead purchase an existing plant in Indianapolis.

+In 2026, Maple Leaf Foods announced that they would be re-launching the Yves Veggie Cuisine brand to Canadian consumers on July 1, 2026.
+This launch will include the reintroduction of like plant-based ground round and deli slices.